Dear reader of ADxS.org, please excuse the disruption.

 Some children can concentrate much better if they can shield themselves from the noise of the classroom.
 In this case, sound-absorbing headphones (passive or active) or even a soft gray or white noise on the headphones (masking effect) can significantly increase the ability to concentrate.

-For others, on the other hand, a steady, not too varied motor movement helps: Scribbling or drawing on a pad to knitting or crocheting can lower or raise arousal just enough to enable good attention.
+For others, however, a steady, not overly varied motor movement helps: Scribbling or drawing on a pad to knitting or crocheting can lower or raise arousal just enough to enable good attention.

 4. Methods for time management